Booking deadline: Tuesday 27 September 2022

 The course fee includes evening dinner on the Tuesday evening of the course.

-Driving into and out of Warrington can be subject to considerable delay during rush-hour traffic.
-We would therefore recommend staying over in Warrington rather than driving daily to the course.
+Driving into and out of Warrington can be subject to considerable delay during rush-hour.
+We therefore recommend staying over in Warrington rather than driving daily to the course.
 Where the latter is unavoidable, please leave plenty of time for your journey.

 Purchase order number and invoice address (supplier: Anne Davies Audiology Courses).